Just Married, Finally Rested: The Beginner's Guide to Really Good Honeymoon Sex

 5. Try New Things.
 Fail Hilariously.
 Repeat.

-The conditions are ideal: no flatmates (or in-laws), no thin walls, no 6 am alarm, no WhatsApp from someone’s (read: your husband’s) mother.
+The conditions are ideal: no flatmates (or in-laws), no thin walls, no 6 am alarm, no WhatsApp from your husband's mother.
 Just two people, time, and the general understanding that this is exactly what the trip is for.
 So use it.
-Try the positions you’ve been curious about.
-Vary the pace and mood—slow and deliberate in the morning, something more spirited by evening.
-If you’ve been thinking about bringing toys into things, this is the moment—and packing for it thoughtfully is an art form worth getting right in advance.
-Sex/Life exists as a cautionary tale about what happens when you spend two seasons wishing you’d been more adventurous when you had the chance.
+Try the positions you've been curious about, drawing inspiration from a proper guide to sex positions for maximum pleasure if you want a head start.
+Vary the pace and mood—slow and deliberate in the morning, something more spirited by evening, the kind of energy covered in our guide to intense sex.
+If you've been thinking about bringing toys into things, this is the moment—and packing for it thoughtfully is an art form worth getting right in advance.
+Sex/Life exists as a cautionary tale about what happens when you spend two seasons wishing you'd been more adventurous when you had the chance.
 You currently have the chance.

 And when things don’t go as planned—when someone picks the wrong moment, or a position turns out to be anatomically hilarious, or you both reach for the same move and end up in an undignified heap—let it be funny.